Food for thought...

 Whilst this insight might seem simplistic to some, for others it can help to realise that choosing the right counsellor for you may take time and a couple of goes, but once you find the right one you are one step closer to finding the best you too.

-Good luck with your counselling journey, if you wish to contact me, please do.
+Good luck with your counselling journey, if you wish to contact me, please do using the link below.
 It might be the best choice you've made.

 Some of the young people I work with tell me they feel they will let their parents down if they don't get the results their parents and schools are expecting them to achieve, that everything hinges on the envelope they open in August.
 Wow, so much pressure, whether this is actual or perceived, it is real for the individual.